 DESIGN RULES

-A one design r/c model racing yacht, the 25.8″ Dragon Force 65 is a modified RG65 Class boat derived from Mark Dick’s narrow hull RG65 ICE design.
+A one design r/c model racing yacht, the 25.8″ Dragon Force 65 was a modified RG65 Class boat derived from Mark Dick’s narrow hull RG65 ICE design.
 The Dragon Force features an ABS molded hull, profiled aluminum fin, molded plastic rudder, shroudless rig, carbon mast and booms, ball raced kicker/gooseneck fitting, and watertight construction.
 Joysway (the manufacturer) provides the Dragon Force as a near complete model requiring only assembly of the standing rigging and deck sail control lines (an A Rig is supplied), installation of keel and rudder, and addition of batteries.
 Electronics are installed, and a boat stand and radio/transmitter are included.

 The Dragon Force 65 Class Rules require the boat to be raced “as supplied by” the manufacturer with no modifications except those articulated in the rules as “permitted changes.”
 A+, A, B and C Rigs are permissible (dimensions are provided), as are after market sails.
 Some substitution of electronic equipment and rigging materials is allowed as well.
 A number of the permitted changes improve the integrity (reliability) of the sailboat, and were added as the design team improved the manufactured product (Dragon Force 65 Version 6 is now on the market).
 Work on improving the Dragon Force is ongoing, and additional allowable modifications are published as “Hints & Tips”.
 Text of these is available at the UK Dragon Force 65 web site.
 An excellent illustrated version of the “Hints & Tips” is provided by Abersoch Boatyards in the UK.